Learn basic photography skills at a venue with lots of photo opportunities

-The Butcher's Wife in the Cape Flats serves wholesome, flavourful food.
-This family-run business is dedicated to sharing meals they love with their community, with quality meat and poultry from their own butchery.
-The eatery, specialising in pizza, pasta and grills, has a friendly and relaxed atmosphere.
-Dig into prawn poppers or go big with their flame-grilled lamb chops in a sticky BBQ sauce.
+The Butcher's Wife in the Cape Flats offers wholesome, flavourful food.
+This family-run eatery, specialising in pizza, pasta and grills, has a friendly and relaxed atmosphere.
+Dig into prawn poppers or go big with their flame-grilled lamb chops.

 Crowd favourite: The wide range of grills as well as their traditional spaghetti and meatballs.

-Dish to try: They have good meat, so they pride themselves on their wide range of steaks.
+Dish to try: They have good meat and a wide range of steaks.
 Try the New York Strip Steak to Rib Eye and T-bone.

 This one’s all about indulging.
 At Lady Bee Delhi Diner you’re encouraged to dish up as much of your favourite Malay food – curries and biryani – and weigh it.
 The Observatory restaurant offers efficient service, and is the perfect place for families to enjoy a relaxed meal.

 Crowd favourite: People come for the curries and veggies.